The application period for Summer 2022 Research Experiences for Teachers

-and Young Scholars Programs
+and Young Scholars is closed.

 The ASSIST Center strives to provide research, educational, and professional development opportunities for Middle and High School Teachers and Students.